jirkapok/GasPlanner/doc/roadmap.md

   * Read only fields should be distinguish able
   * Tanks complex view: Add check box to be able enable or disable tanks
   * Add clone dive button
   * Mouse middle button click removes dive
+* Add CCR support
 * Gas consumption:
   * Clarify: Dive to 30 m in extended view and reduce depth on second segment to 29 m - reserve is 200 b, should be around 80
   * Clarify another test case: https://dugong.online/?t=1-24-0-200-0.209-0,2-11.1-0-200-0.5-0&de=0-50-168-1,50-50-900-1&di=20&o=0,9,6,3,3,18,2,0.85,0.4,3,1.6,30,1.4,10,1,1,0,2,1&ao=1,0